 Never eat a plant that you don’t recognize.
-Stay away from mushroom and other fungi if you’re not certain that they are edible.
+Stay away from mushrooms and other fungi if you’re not certain that they are edible.
 On the other hand, fruits like papaya, banana, and mangoes grow in abundance in these regions so take sustenance from those instead.

-You can hunt and trap for animals like birds, pigs, monkeys or small rodents.
+You can hunt and trap animals like birds, pigs, monkeys, or small rodents.
 Fish are also abundant in the many winding rivers and other bodies of water.
-You can fashion traps out of bamboo stalks, bark or fronds to catch these guys.
+You can fashion traps out of bamboo stalks, bark, or fronds to catch these guys.

 Rivers can also be a good source of supplies like beneficial plants that you can likewise eat.
-Rivers are not without threats though— leeches, snakes and other dangerous animals like caimans can also be found in these areas so be careful and take necessary precautions.
+They are not without threats, though—leeches, snakes, and other dangerous animals like caimans can also be found in these areas so be careful and take necessary precautions.

 Other Threats to Look Out For

 Sometimes, the biggest threats in the rainforest come in small packages.
 Insects like mosquitoes are carriers of serious diseases like dengue fever, yellow fever, and malaria.
 These diseases are endemic in most tropical countries and can very well kill you, especially when medical help is out of reach.

 The jungle is also teeming with leeches.
 These little buggers are sneaky and can suck out a lot of blood before you even notice they’re there.
 They usually fall off when they’ve had their fill, but having a handful of these parasites sucking your blood is just nasty.
 Yanking them out will often leave their teeth embedded into your skin, which just opens another can of worms, so to speak.

 The most important step in surviving the rainforest is the first one: do not panic.
 Panicking will only make you lose your sense of direction and cloud your common sense.
-If you wish to survive— don’t fight the rainforest.
+Don’t fight the rainforest if you wish to survive.
 Instead, do your best to adapt to it.
 It can be a challenge, but it’s not impossible, especially for a prepper who knows what they’re doing.